warenwakolj/OpenStartScreen/README.md

+### There will be no compiled builds until I am satisfied enough with the quality

 # OpenStartMenu

 **OpenStartScreen** is an open-source, WPF-based project built with .NET 8.0 that brings back the  Windows 8 Start Screen to Windows 10 and 11.